Fibromyalgia: Can acupuncture relieve symptoms?

 Acupuncture involves the insertion of very fine needles to various depths into strategic points on your body.
 They are usually left in place for 20 to 30 minutes and sometimes are further stimulated by the addition of heat or electricity.
 When performed by a trained practitioner, acupuncture has few risks.

 Fibromyalgia can be difficult to treat, and a combination of treatments may be necessary to control your symptoms.
 If you're having trouble finding relief for your fibromyalgia pain, it may be worth trying acupuncture.
-But if your symptoms don't begin to improve within a few weeks, acupuncture may not be the right treatment for you.
+But if your symptoms don't begin to improve within 6 to 8 weeks, acupuncture may not be the right treatment for you.